Although said with good intentions, this phrase may actually alienate introverts, preventing them from getting the help they need in difficult times.

 Think about personality types like house plants.
 Your succulents need to be cared for just as much as their leafier cousins, but you wouldn’t give a philodendron the same treatment as a cactus.
 Introverts need care and support from their friends just as cacti need water and sunlight, but you have to know the best way to provide those resources without flooding or neglecting them.

-Why ‘Just Reach Out’ Doesn’t Work for Many Introverts
+Why ‘Just Reach Out’ Doesn’t Work for Some Introverts

-Once in college, a teammate burst into our locker room and threw herself into my arms, crying loudly for all the team to hear.
-Concerned teammates flocked to her, offering hugs and words of comfort for days to come.
+Once in college, a teammate burst into the locker room and threw herself into my arms, crying loudly.
+Concerned teammates flocked to her, offering hugs and words of comfort.
 I was going through a difficult time too, and it was a frustrating scene to watch as I suffered in silence.
-But if making a scene and getting engulfed in a (well-meaning) crowd was the path to support, as an introvert, I was pretty much hard-wired not to walk it.
+But if making a scene and getting engulfed in a (well-meaning) crowd was the path to support, as an introvert, I was pretty much hardwired not to walk it.

 I’ve heard many fellow introverts echo this feeling of being overlooked, unsupported, and left out by friends and support groups that use a “reach out” model to support their introverted loved ones.
 In most cases, it’s not because our friends don’t care, but because they don’t know how to.